kiwisincebirth/TRS-80-MODEL-1-K/TROUBLESHOOT.md

 If see a repeating (same) character across the entire screen then
 * potentially the VRAM is not working correctly.

 This is a much bigger topic, the above is not complete.
 Please follow other TRS-80 troubleshooting guides.
 Ensure you can see a stable image, of random ascii/graphic characters before continuing.

+# Advanced

+The following shouldn't really be needed, it is with the assumption that a component has failed which is unlikely in a new build.
+Note: the following is also incomplete

-## CPU Operation
+### CPU Operation
 IF the computer is not booting to a known good state based on the ROM installed, then need to diagnose the operation of the computer itself, typically CPU, ROM, RAM, and some supporting circuitry are required